ShippableBoilerplates/react-spa-clientside/README.md

 ### Additional:

 - Run `yarn lint` for linting with auto fixing:
-- Run `yarn test` for Jest to run your linting.
-(You should add your unittests there as well.)
+- Run `yarn test` for testing.
+(Right now it just runs linting, you should add your test runner there.)
 - Run `yarn cleanup` to manually remove built assets.